databendlabs/databend/docs/doc/03-reference/00-api/00-rest.md

 | 404  | "query_id" or "page" not found                                              |
 | 400  | invalid request format                                                      |

-check the response body for error reason as a string when status code is not 200.
+Check the response body for error reason as a string when status code is not 200.